 - Confidence: The SLS team provides clients with assurance of data destruction and inventory accuracy.

 - Maximum Returned Value: Our network of buyers and experienced remarketing team has a proven resale program that is able to return the best price for each item.

 *It is also important to note that SLS can resell ODM devices that were contracted or manufactured for companies specifically.
 Hard drives can be removed and first either destroyed or wiped for data destruction.
 If clients prefer to manage data wiping or destruction in-house, SLS can still manage the remaining hardware.

 - End-of-Life Recycling: A benefit of using SLS for data center decommissioning is we can manage the entire project from beginning to end.
 Often the end-of-life recycling for data center hardware tends to be outsourced, opening up the door for increased environmental liability risks.
 SLS is proud to be a leader in the recycling industry and contribute toward creating a circular economy for electronics.

 - Sustainability: When reusing and recycling data center and electronic equipment, there is a decrease in demand for resources used to produce new products.

-- Global Expertise: SRS sells equipment globally, allowing us to sell to the right market at the right price.
+- Global Expertise: SLS sells equipment globally, allowing us to sell to the right market at the right price.
 Because transboundary movement of IT equipment is governed by local regulations there are different specifications to be aware of.
 Our teams of global service center managers and compliance experts helps consult and guide clients to ensure compliance and efficiency.